Neonatal Nurse Practitioner

 - Best in the Country.
 Ohio State's online master's programs were ranked #2 in the country by U.S. News & World Report.

 - Evidence-based Practice.
 EBP is integrated throughout our curriculum and will prepare you to promote the best patient outcomes as an advanced practice nurse.

 - Personal Wellness.
 As a nurse practitioner, it's not only important to focus on the health of your patients.
 You should also focus on your personal health.
 Ohio State is committed to integrating personal wellness throughout your curriculum.

 What is a Neonatal Nurse Practitioner?

 At the heart of our master's program are active, collaborative relationships between the College of Nursing faculty and Neonatal Intensive Care Units (NICU) across the country.
 As part of the country's most comprehensive health sciences center, our students benefit from access to cutting-edge research and knowledge and interdisciplinary collaboration among healthcare professionals.
 The Neonatal Nurse Practitioner specialty is offered in a distance enhanced format that enables students to complete their coursework online with three on-campus visits during the last four semesters.
 We can accommodate full-time and part-time students in the Traditional Master of Science program and full-time students through the Graduate Entry program.

 The Neonatal Nurse Practitioner specialty prepares our graduates to provide healthcare to neonates in a variety of settings, including inpatient and outpatient care, as well as care for neonates with acute or chronic health needs and care during patient transport.

 Coursework, field experience and research allow our students to acquire the knowledge, values and skills necessary for advanced practice nursing certification.
 This specialty meets the curriculum guidelines of the National Organization of Nurse Practitioner Faculties and National Association of Neonatal Nurses.
-In order to eligible for neonatal nurse practitioner certification, students must have two years of full-time work experience in a NICU (within the last five years) prior to beginning the clinical courses.
+In order to eligible for neonatal nurse practitioner certification, students must have two years of full-time RN work experience in a NICU (within the last five years) prior to beginning clinical practicum experiences.
 Students who do not have two years of this experience may work in a NICU while completing non-clinical courses.

 Our graduates enter the workforce with the skills and competencies to: